Frequently Asked Questions

 What are your fees?

-We offer fee-for-service.
-Please contact the office to discuss fee structure.
+Please contact our office for our fee structure.

 How often do I need to be seen?